How to estimate the cost of custom software development?

 According to recent research published by GoodFirms, it costs around $1,02,688 to build a dating app like Tinder, $184512 to build a messenger like WhatsApp, $143728 to build an a photo-sharing app like Instagram, $152776 to build a ride-sharing app like Uber.

-In conclusion, software development costing involves a multifaceted approach that considers various factors, such as project scope, technology expertise, complexity assessment, and effective management.
+In conclusion, developing custom software costing involves a multifaceted approach that considers various factors, such as project scope, technology expertise, complexity assessment, and effective management.
 By adopting agile methodologies, focusing on continuous improvement, and ensuring transparent communication among stakeholders, organizations can optimize their software development efforts, mitigate risks, and achieve better returns on investment.

 Ananya Prisha is an enterprise level Agile coach working out of Hyderabad (India) and also founder of High Level PM Consultancy.
 Her goal has been to keep on learning and at the same time give back to the community that has given her so much.